It's imperative to recognize the difference between entertainment, journalism and scholarship.

 Use technical vocabulary

 A Research article reports on an original experiment or study that investigates a stated problem.
 The study is carefully controlled so that results are valid.
-Data is collected and analyzed.
+Data is collected and analyzed, and conclusions are based on the evidence.
+Research studies usually open with a review of the existing relevant literature on the subject.

 A Literature Review summarizes and analyzes the important articles on a topic.
-Literature reviews are a great resource for learning about the scope of research, question, issues and theories in a field, and for identifying common findings.
+Literature reviews are a great resource for learning about the scope of research, questions and theories in a field, and for identifying common findings.

 A Theoretical article is an article that presents a theoretical approach to a question or field.
 It draws on others' research to support the theory, rather than presenting new research and data.